libreas/libreas.github.io/ausgabe40/toledo/main.md

 ## "Racism is a white issue, why are only black people the ones who should address it in their teaching and professional practice?"[^15]

-### Librarian Franciéle Garcês tells about the influence of whiteness in the librarianship-information science field and the perpetuation of racism in librarianship and information science
+Librarian Franciéle Garcês tells about the influence of whiteness in the librarianship-information science field and the perpetuation of racism in librarianship and information science.

 <div align="center">
 ![](img/img1.png)